CIS565-Fall-2014/Project3-Pathtracer/README.md

 ##Texture mapping
 ##Depth of field
+in order to have to depth of field effects, specify camera aperture and focal length in scene txt file, and turn on "DEPTH_OF_FIELD" in "raytracerKernel.h" and "scene.h"

 ##OBJ Mesh loading and rendering
 ##Interactive camera
 Interactive Camera is implemented to provide flexible in rendering angles, including pan, tilt, zoom, everything.
 Play with camera like a camera man! :) Rendering will start fresh every time camera is changed.
+STEP_SIZE - step size of camera movements
 *W - move up
 *Q - move down
 *S - move left